 - 1) Foreign Rental Car Insurance Foreign rental car insurance is allowable to the extent it is not covered by an existing insurance plan being billed to the government or is required by law and is not personal in nature. - Home Office Expenses Home Office residual expenses are allowable to the extent that such expenses are allowable per FAR 31.2 and DEAR 970.3102 and are allocable consistent with FAR 31.2 and the Cost Accounting Standards.
-These costs are capped by Fiscal Year (FY) at: (a) \$5.4M for Fiscal Year (FY) 2017, (b) \$2.5M for FY 2018, FY 2019 and FY 2020, (c) \$2.4M for FY 2021 and (d) \$2.1M for FY 2022.
-If the cap does not adequately cover Battelle Home Office residual costs as allowable under the FAR, DOE will consider a revision to the cap if sufficient justification is provided by Battelle.
-[M1163] - 3) Operational Support and Strategic Sourcing In circumstances when there is a clear advantage to the Government for operational support to be sourced from Battelle Home Office in a project or non-project (i.e., overhead) capacity or when Battelle Pacific Northwest Division performs non-project work for Battelle home office, whereas, the cost is charged to an indirect account that is allocated over a base to include Battelle Pacific Northwest Division will be deemed allowable to the extent the costs are in accordance with FAR Part 31.2, DEAR 970.3102 and Cost Accounting Standards under this Contract.
+These costs are capped by Fiscal Year (FY) at: (a) \$1.0M for Fiscal Year 2023 and (b) \$0.5M for FY 2024.
+Home Office Expenses will no longer be allowed after FY 2024.
+Therefore, Home Office Expenses for FY 2025, FY 2026 and FY 2027 are \$0.0.

+- 3) Operational Support and Strategic Sourcing In circumstances when there is a clear advantage to the Government for operational support to be sourced from Battelle Home Office\ in a project or non-project (i.e., overhead) capacity or when Battelle Pacific Northwest Division performs non-project work for Battelle home office, whereas, the cost is charged to an indirect account that is allocated over a base to include Battelle Pacific Northwest Division will be deemed allowable to the extent the costs are in accordance with FAR Part 31.2, DEAR 970.3102 and Cost Accounting Standards under this Contract.
 Additionally, the following measures shall be taken for the described costs: - a) Allocation of cost from Battelle Home Office for corporate provided services, such as contractor assurance, Laboratory Operations, insurance, risk management, payroll, benefits, taxes, corporate leases essential for the Contractor to operate PNNL.
-The Contractor will submit an annual true-up of these costs by July 31 of the following fiscal year. - b) Costs for Battelle Home Office provided software licenses, subscriptions, and memberships that are a part of the corporate allocations only require notification to DOE five (5) days prior to the expenditure of funds, to the extent practicable. - c) Costs of work performed by Battelle Home Office that are charged to a Battelle Pacific Northwest Division overhead account, such as logistics support, benefit claims, essential for the Contractor to operate PNNL.
-DOE notification is required five (5) days prior to the start of work to and/or to the expenditure of funds, to the extent practicable;
+The Contractor will submit an annual true-up of these costs by July 31 of the following fiscal year.

+b) Costs for Battelle Home Office provided software licenses, subscriptions, and memberships that are a part of the corporate allocations only require notification to DOE five (5) days prior to the expenditure of funds, to the extent practicable.

-- d) Costs for work performed by Battelle Home Office that are directly charged to projects, such as project Inter-Laboratory Agreements (ILA).
+- c) Costs of work performed by Battelle Home Office that are charged to a Battelle Pacific Northwest Division overhead account, such as logistics support, benefit claims, essential for the Contractor to operate PNNL.
+DOE notification is required five (5) days prior to the start of work to and/or to the expenditure of funds, to the extent practicable; - d) Costs for work performed by Battelle Home Office that are directly charged to projects, such as project Inter-Laboratory Agreements (ILA).
 DOE notification is required five (5) days prior to the start of work to the extent practicable and/or prior to the expenditure of funds, to the extent practicable; - e) Costs for work performed by Battelle Pacific Northwest Division for Battelle Home Office that are charged to a home office indirect account, such as labor costs of support staff and facility maintenance on Battelle-owned facilities.
 DOE notification is required five (5) days prior to the start of work and/or prior to the expenditure of funds, to the extent practicable.